bartlomiejkozka/Barkoz-Tempo/README.md

 ### Current Status

-The estimated ELO rating of the engine is currently over **1800**.
+The estimated ELO rating of the engine is currently over **1700**.

-Ranking is estimated by performing tournaments with other chess engines. \
+Ranking is estimated by performing games with other chess engines on lichess platform.
-(For now performing against StockFish with limitedElo to 1320-2000)

 ### Development Roadmap